norahshi/Self-Driving-Car-Udacity/CarND-Advanced-Lane-Lines/writeup.md

 ### Pipeline (video)

 #### The video pipeline performs reasonably well on the entire project video

+I implemented sanity checks to reject unusable results and replace them with a result from prior frames.
+I used cv2.matchShapes as a means to make sure the final warp polygon is of quality before using.
+This step makes sure the polygon for your next frame is close to what it is expected to look like and if not I can elect the new polygon and use old polygon instead.
+In addition, I added exponential smoothing to averaging over N frames, by updating the new polygon image as follows: New = gamma * New + (1-gamma) * Old, gamma=0.5.

 Here's a [link to my video result](./project_output.mp4)